10 Best Linux Text Editors You Must Try in 2025

 3. IntelliJ IDEA

 If you’ve used Android Studio before, you may notice that its design language is similar to IntelliJ IDEA.
 That’s because Android Studio is built on IntelliJ IDEA but also has a few extra features that make it THE best Android development suite.
 However, if your end goal is to pursue Android development, we’d suggest starting with IntelliJ IDEA as it’s far less overwhelming than Android Studio.
-IntelliJ IDEA is available for Windows, macOS, and Linux, and is one of the best text editors that you can download on Linux for Java-based projects.
+It’s available for Windows, macOS, and Linux, and is one of the best editors you can download for Java-based projects.

 ProsCons